nikitavoloboev/data/docs/other/mushrooms.md

 ## Notes

 - [We think of mushrooms as being "the fungus" but really a mushroom is just a temporary structure that the fungus, which a network of hyphae buried in the substrate, builds to disperse its spores.
 They're like a protrusion from an unseen world into ours.](https://twitter.com/NotBrunoAgain/status/1520055622997270534)
+- Well worth getting a pressure cooker and getting into making own substrate/grain for mushrooms.
+Check out ['Easy As Fuk tek'](https://www.shroomery.org/13986/Simplified-Cultivation-Methods-Easy-As-Fuck-link-list-Trusted-Culvator-links-and-methods-and-other-cultivation-info) for an easy starter.

 ## Links